enthought/edge-examples/streamlit-app-example/README.md

-# StreamLit App Example
+# Streamlit App Example

 This folder contains a Streamlit application that showcases how to create a data visualization hosted by Edge native application.
-The app is packaged as a Docker image that will be consumed by the Edge's JupyterHub spawner system.
+The streamlit  app is packaged as a Docker image that will be consumed by the Edge's JupyterHub spawner system.

 ## Requirements

 To build and run the example application you will need:
 - [Docker](https://docker.com)
 - [Node JS](https://nodejs.org)
 - [EDM](https://www.enthought.com/edm/), the Enthought Deployment Manager
+- The `quay.io/enthought/edge-oauth2-app:latest` example image,
+  built from the [`edge-oauth2-app`](../edge-oauth2-app/) directory in this repository.

 ## Set up the development environment